Landesarchiv-Thueringen/x-man/docs/development.md

 **Recovering from a panic.**
 `panic`s are recovered from to not crash the application.
 This happens by Gin when handling HTTP requests and should be taken care of by the programmer when invoking a goroutine.
 Take care to not cause further `panic`s when recovering from a previous `panic`, since this might crash the application.

-## Using Docker-Compose

-There are three compose files serving different purposes:

-- `compose.yml` is the base file for all other files.
-On its own, it sets up the production runtime with existing images, that have to be built before.
-- `compose.override.yml` contains adaptions for development and testing.
-It will be included by docker-compose automatically when present.
-It contains build instructions, configuration adaptations, and additional services.
-- `compose.build-prod.yml` contains build instructions for production builds.
-It has to be specified when calling docker-compose explicitly.
-After building images using this file, a production setup can be stared using `compose.yml` alone.

-See [Getting Started](./Installation.md#getting-started) and [Build and Run](./Installation.md#build-and-run) for instructions how to use these files.